RickyUomo/Germany-5g/README.md

 ## 3. Update companies and products

-Go to `/data/companies`, add new company ts file and import it to `index.tsx` following the same fortmat/structure.
+Go to `/data/companies`, add new company ts file and import it to `index.ts` following the same fortmat/structure.

 > [!IMPORTANT]
 > `slug` field in `/data/companies/index.tsx` needs to match company name in `/data/categories/categories.ts` files.